jesings/con-struction/README.md

-# in-struction
+# con-struction
-instruct yourself about structs... is this instructception?
+construct yourself some structs... is this instructception?

-hit that make run to make in run
+hit that `make run` to make in run
+NOTE: much of this assignment was already completed by Theodore Peters and me during the struct assignment